carlthenimrod/showyCase/README.md

 **ajax**: Accepts object, controls Ajax config settings, for more information consult the jQuery API.

 	$('#element').showyCase({
-		ajax: {
+		ajax:
 			cache: false,
 			dataType: 'json',
 			dataUrl: 'json/jquery.showyCase.json'
-		}
 	});

-**classNames**: Accepts a object, holds all of the class names.
-Allows you to change the name of the classes for the gallery.
+**ajaxCache**: Accepts a boolean, controls whether to cache the Ajax request, for more information consult the jQuery API.

 	$('#element').showyCase({
-		classNames: {
-			thumbs: 'sc-thumbs'
-		}
+		ajaxCache: false
 	});

+**ajaxDataType**: Accepts a string, controls the data type to be used by the Ajax request, for more information consult the jQuery API.

+	$('#element').showyCase({
+		ajaxDataType: 'json'
+	});

+**ajaxDataUrl**: Accepts a string, holds location of file to be used, for more information consult the jQuery API.

+	$('#element').showyCase({
+		ajaxDataUrl: 'json/jquery.showyCase.json'
+	});

+**class Options**: Accepts a string, holds CSS class names.
+Allows you to change the name of the classes.

+	$('#element').showyCase({
+		classCtn: 'sc-ctn',
+		classCtrl: 'sc-ctrl',
+		classPrev: 'sc-prev',
+		classNext: 'sc-next',
+		classThumbs: 'sc-thumbs'
+	});

 List of renameable CSS selectors with their default values:

-	- ctn: 'sc-ctn'
+	- classCtn: 'sc-ctn',
-	- ctrl: 'sc-ctrl'
+	- classCtrl: 'sc-ctrl',
-	- ctrlPrev: 'sc-prev'
+	- classPrev: 'sc-prev',
-	- ctrlNext: 'sc-next'
+	- classNext: 'sc-next',
-	- thumbs: 'sc-thumbs'
+	- classThumbs: 'sc-thumbs'

 **html5**: Accepts a boolean value, true creates articles/sections/nav elements, alternatively false creates divs, defaults to true.